Eating at Grootbos is part of the experience of your visit. Be sure to arrive early enough for lunch on the day of your

 The continental breakfast is served buffet style and growing the future provides the food.
 This is one of many social projects that Grootbos is involved in.
 The hot breakfast selection is excellent.
 I really like to indulge in breakfast, and so I started my meal with fresh fruit.
 I then had a bowl of very good muesli and there was a wide variety of ‘add ons’.
 This part of my breakfast was accompanied by freshly squeezed orange juice.
 I ordered a farm benedict for my hot meal and the poached egg was yolkless and served with an acidic hollandaise sauce, a lovely soft muffin, bacon and Swiss chard.
-I moved on to croissants with the tastiest fynbos honey.
+After that, I moved on to croissants with the tastiest fynbos honey.
 I continued with a smoked salmon trout and a selection of cheeses and tasted the goats milk cheese, camembert, brie and a delicious hard cheese.
 If you cannot stay for breakfast, they will pack a meal for you to eat on the road!

 The food is generous and overall, 3 wonderful meals a day can be expected.

 Disclosure: Dave and I were invited to spend one night at Grootbos in exchange for a blog post about their month of love promotion, and a blog post about our visit and Eating at Grootbos.
 We were responsible for the payment of our drinks and any other additional charges.
 This post is in line with my blogging policy.

 I have broken down my experience into three posts.
 This is the second post.